Z for Zachariah: Plot summary

 Later, Ann approaches Loomis and proposes sharing the valley and farm work but living apart.
 He professes surprise when she tells him she won't live with him anymore and asks why, as if he has no idea.
-Ann remembers that he acted the same after he had grabbed her hand, "as if nothing had happened, or as if he had forgotten it," She refuses to justify her choice to him, to tell him where she is living, or to come back to live with him.
+Ann remembers that he acted the same after he had grabbed her hand, "as if nothing had happened, or as if he had forgotten it."
+She refuses to justify her choice to him, to tell him where she is living, or to come back to live with him.
 Loomis answers that he has no choice but to accept her proposal, though he hopes she will reconsider and "act more like an adult and less like a schoolgirl".
 Though the arrangement is "unnatural and uneasy," and Ann worries about surviving winter, she sticks by her decision and wishes Loomis had never come.
 Loomis locks the store, cutting off her supplies.
 When she approaches him for the key, Loomis shoots her in the ankle.
 Ann flees, realizing that he had not shot to kill, only to lame her to make her easy to capture.
 Loomis uses her dog, Faro, to track her to the cave, where he burns her belongings, though Ann escapes.
 Ann's ankle wound becomes infected.
 As she recovers, she has feverish dreams of another valley where children wait for her to teach them.
 Ann comes to believe the dreams may be true and Loomis is insane, so she plans to steal the safe-suit and find her dream valley.
 Moreover, she decides to kill Faro to prevent Loomis from tracking her, though she is later unable to do so.
 However, Faro is fatally poisoned swimming across the dead creek to her.

 Ann finally acts on her plan.
 She lures Loomis from the house with a note offering to talk if he meets her unarmed, then steals the safe-suit and waits for Loomis to arrive.
 When he does, she reveals her knowledge of Edward's murder, which shocks Loomis enough to stop him from shooting her.
 He begs her not to leave him alone.
-Ann tells him she will send people to him if she finds any, and leaves.
+Ann tells him she will send people to him if she finds any, goes south, and leaves.
 Loomis's last action is to call out that he once saw birds circling to the west.
-Ann walks west into the radiated zone, hoping to see a green horizon.
+Ann listens and walks west into the irradiated zone, hoping to see a green horizon.

 Title

-It is revealed that, as a child, Ann had owned a Biblical ABC book which mentioned the prophet Zachariah.
+As a child, Ann had owned a Biblical ABC book which mentioned the prophet Zachariah.
 She remembers thinking that if Adam (who was used for the letter "A") was the first man on earth, Zachariah (who represented the letter "Z") must be the last, and likens this to her status as the last survivor of the war.